~more recently updated recipes~

 Best of all, the crust moves straight from mixing bowl to oven, no chilling except while prepping the rhubarb.
 This makes it FAST to get to the table: my estimate is about 90 minutes plus time to cool.
 All-shortening (let alone lard) crusts are out of favor now but they are delicious.
 I figure, if you're indulging, indulge all the way.

 This is my LAST rhubarb pie recipe.
 Never say never, they say.
 But I shall go out on a limb here to say that I shall never use another recipe for rhubarb pie.
-(Well, except for one, my favorite rhubarb custard pie.
-But that, as they say, is a different pie altogether.)
+Well, except for one, my favorite rhubarb custard pie.
+But that, as they say, is a different pie altogether.
+(And Rhubarb Cake?
+I've got that too.
+This northern soul l-o-v-e-s rhubarb!)

 "It was the most delicious rhubarb pie, so easy to make and got rave reviews!" ~ Erika